<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2340113&amp;fmt=gif">

 For example, a provocation that involves listening to nature sounds might lead students to wonder about different ecosystems and the types of animals that live in them.
 In contrast, a visual provocation like a time-lapse video of a flower blooming might prompt questions about plant biology, life cycles, and the environment.
 By leveraging different types of provocations, educators can create a rich, multi-sensory learning environment that caters to the varied preferences of their students, thereby making learning more inclusive and engaging.

-To create a culture of inquiry, it's essential for educators to model curiosity themselves.
+To create a culture of curiosity, educators need to model curiosity themselves.
 This can be done by actively participating in the learning journey alongside students, posing questions, and demonstrating enthusiasm for discovery.
 When students observe their teachers genuinely engaged in exploring a topic, they are more likely to adopt a similar mindset.
 This co-learning experience strengthens the teacher-student relationship, creating an environment where learners feel supported and empowered to take risks in their learning.

 The Impact of Provocations on Emotional and Social Learning